-FORSYTH, Ga. – Georgia Department of Corrections (GDC) Commissioner Gregory C. Dozier announced the promotion of Shay Hatcher to Warden at Phillips State Prison, effective October 1, 2018.
-As Warden, Hatcher will be responsible for overseeing 375 staff members and 851 special mission medium security male offenders.
+FORSYTH, Ga. – The Georgia Department of Corrections (GDC) Commissioner Timothy C. Ward announced the reassignment of Deshawn Jones to Warden at Phillips State Prison (SP), effective July 1, 2022, following the retirement of his predecessor J. Kevin Perry.
+As Warden, Jones will be responsible for overseeing all staff members and approximately 800 close security male offenders.

 About the Georgia Department of Corrections (GDC)